-Additionally clients can configure any of the attributes displayed on this page.
+Additionally, you can configure any of the attributes displayed on this page.
 Including the outgoing claim types or aliases for these and they will automatically be mapped during the SAML transfer.

-Once any errors identified are fixed and a successful assertion attempt has been made, the greyed out “Next” button would turn green and allow you to proceed to the next step.
+Once any errors identified are fixed and a successful attempt has been made, the greyed out “Next” button would turn green and allow you to proceed to the next step.